Qiskit/qiskit-aer/CONTRIBUTING.md

 * AER_CUDA_ARCH

-    This option allows us we can specify the CUDA architecture instead of letting the build systemm auto detect it.
+    This flag allows us we to specify the CUDA architecture instead of letting the build systemm auto detect it.
+    It can also be set as an ENV variable with the same name, although the flag takes precedence.

     Values:  Auto | Common | All | List of valid CUDA architecture(s).
     Default: Auto